NorthernMan54/homebridge-alexa/README.md

 # Installation of homebridge-alexa

 * If you are looking for a basic setup to get this plugin up and running check out this guide (https://sambrooks.net/controlling-homebridge-using-alexa/).
+And here is another setup guide (https://www.youtube.com/watch?v=Ylg4yiw8ofM).

 ## Prepare Homebridge for plugin installation